omeka/omeka-s-enduser/docs/modules/collecting.md

      - Text box (multiple line)
      - Select menu (dropdown)
 	     - If you choose "Select menu," you will need to enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
- - Required? check if this field should be required.
+ - Check the Required? box if the prompt is required.

 **HTML** insert a block of HTML text into the form, for additional guidance, information, etc. The Prompt Text field for this prompt has WYSIWG formatting options.

-Rearrange the order of prompts by dragging and dropping them using the three-line icon on the far left of the Prompt Type label.
+You can rearrange the order of prompts by dragging and dropping them using the three-line icon on the far left of the Prompt Type label.

 ![Prompts with a red arrow pointing to the icon for dragging and dropping](../modules/modulesfiles/collecting_dragthis.png)